what is a layoff

 1. Always Keep On Upskilling Yourself

 In a VUCA professional environment- volatile, uncertain, complex and ambiguous, the nature of work is constantly changing.
-Not only are there new job roles and responsibilities emerging virtually every day, the existing jobs are constantly evolving- they require the job holder to enhance their skills and knowledge to keep up with the changing pace of the industry.
+Not only are there new job roles and responsibilities emerging virtually every day, but the existing jobs are constantly evolving- they require the job holder to enhance their skills and knowledge to keep up with the changing pace of the industry.

 Hence the one mantra to keep in mind is- never stop learning.
 Regularly upskilling yourself helps you stay relevant to your professional domain, and helps you a more crucial asset to the company.
 Continuous upskilling has become more convenient than ever today with a large number of top universities and higher education institutions offering upskilling courses specially designed for working professionals.
-Better still, there are diplomas, certificates as well as degree programmes that can be pursued while working, through the online mode!
+Better still, there are diplomas, certificates as well as degree programs that can be pursued while working, through the online mode!

 Top Ways to Upskill in 2022 - 23